More

 Nowadays, it's not unusual to see a death notification posted on a social media platform like Facebook, Whatsapp, Twitter, Instagram, or another.
 This allows the dead family to get the word out to all of their loved ones much more swiftly than via the traditional way of newspaper.
 Because almost everyone has a social media account, it's more likely to be shared and viewed by a broader audience.

-How to Make a Death Announcement
+How to Write a Death Announcement Message

 How to Make a Death Announcement On Social Media